a-flyleaf/toyshelf/_art/2017-07-06-comic-thumbnails.md

   Thumbnails for a four-page comic; full description on [the final version]({%include url.html%}/art/comic-final).
 Thumbnail notes transcribed below:
   - [first panel] gotta go fast
   - what [is happening in the second panel]
-  - WTF is it eating
+  - WTF is it [the eel-horse-raptor, "ehr"] eating
   - [speech bubble tail] points left <em style="text-transform:uppercase;font-style:normal;">or</em> change next page
   - [two side-by-side panels are] too similar?
   - [last panel on second page could be] more dramatic; upshot?
   - zoom on related item
   - slight downshot [on last panel of third page]?
-  - [panel of eel-horse-raptor glaring down] not necessary?
+  - [panel of ehr glaring down] not necessary?
   - [ehr's] tail prevents [person on back from] fall[ing]

 css: details blockquote{font-family:cambria,georgia,serif;} blockquote ol{margin:1em 0 1em 1em;}